Heli-Expo 2018 Photo Report

 UPDATE 25 March 2018: Black Hawks for hire

 An excellent initiative to create more Human Centred Design by use of a Human Hazard Analysis is described in Designing out human error.
 This was discussed at a number of meetings at and around Heli-Expo

 HeliOffshore, the global safety-focused organisation for the offshore helicopter industry, is exploring a fresh approach to reducing safety risk from aircraft maintenance.
 Recent trials with Airbus Helicopters and HeliOne show that this new direction has promise.
 The approach is based on an analysis of the aircraft design to identify where ‘error proofing’ features or other mitigations are most needed to support the maintenance engineer during critical maintenance tasks.

 The trial identified the opportunity for some process improvements, and discussions facilitated by HeliOffshore are planned for early 2018.

-By the end of Heli-Expo we have been commissioned for two new projects (safety leadership and health monitoring) and been approached on two others (HF and aircraft procurement) for later in 2018.
+By the end of Heli-Expo we have been commissioned for two new projects (safety leadership and health monitoring) and been approached on two other international projects (HF and aircraft procurement) for later in 2018 and onwards.